-Since the rise of the so-called 'Islamic State' to notoriety early last year, the group has become known by many terms, including IS, ISIS and ISIL.
+Since the rise of the so-called 'Islamic State' to notoriety in 2014 the group has become known by many terms, including IS, ISIS and ISIL.

-French President Francois Hollande used it after the large-scale terror attacks in Paris, which were claimed by the group.
+French President Francois Hollande used it after the large-scale terror attacks in Paris in November 2015, which were claimed by the group.

 He said the attacks were "waged by a terrorist army, a jihadist army, by Daesh, against France."